-3. Information about the policy you have in place to refund tuition fees and other relevant costs to your students and to provide compensation where necessary in the event that you are no longer able to preserve continuation of study

-- 3.1 The college policy is to ensure that in the circumstances of a programme closure, all current students would be taught out with full support provided to students to complete their studies with full support of our validating university.
-If in the view of the college this cannot be achieved, or if other circumstances exist where a refund is appropriate, a refund would then be made for the element of the Programme that had not been provided but had been paid for. - 3.2 The college is also aware that the situation may arise where a student withdraws from college or is unable to continue with studies for whatever reason which may require a refund for fees that are already paid. - 3.3 The college's refund and compensation policy is available to students and is published on our website and college VLE.
-This policy shows how refunds are calculated and awarded to students depending on the date of withdrawal. - 3.4 Refunds are calculated on a case by case basis. - 3.5 We are able to meet the terms of our refund and compensation policy because of our cash reserves policy and structure of ownership. - 3.6 The College will also repay legitimate expenses incurred by students where applicable.
+- 3. Information about the policy you have in place to refund tuition fees and other relevant costs to your students and to provide compensation where necessary in the event that you are no longer able to preserve continuation of study. - 3.1.
+The college policy is to ensure that in the circumstances of a programme closure, all current students would be taught out with full support provided to students to complete their studies with full support of our validating university who also run programmes in in the same fields of our programme they validate or awarded by our other awarding bodies.
+If in the view of the college this cannot be achieved, or if other circumstances exist where a refund is appropriate, a refund would then be made for the element of the Programme that had not been provided but had been paid for. - 3.2.
+The college is also aware that the situation may arise where a student withdraws from college or is unable to continue with studies for whatever reason which may require a refund for fees that are already paid. - 3.3.
+The college's refund and compensation policy is available to students and is published on our website and college VLE.
+This policy shows how refunds are calculated and awarded to students depending on the date of withdrawal.
+The refund will be refunded directly to the original source -whether student finance company, third party sponsor or self-sponsor. - 3.4.
+Refunds are calculated on a case-by-case basis.
+Such calculations may include compensation for maintenance costs in certain circumstances. - 3.5.
+We are able to meet the terms of our refund and compensation policy because of our cash reserves policy and structure of ownership. - 3.6.
+In the unlikely event where it is not possible for the college to preserve continuation of study, students can claim approved refunds from the college insurance policy that covers this eventuality. - 3.7.
+The College will also repay legitimate expenses incurred by students where applicable.

-4. Information about how you will communicate with students about your student protection plan
+4. Information about how you will communicate with students about your student protection plan.